 If you’re short on time and budget, you should still spend at least 2-3 days in Phu Quoc if you truly want to enjoy everything on the island.
 A one-day trip to the Southern part and another short trip to the North is enough to get the whole island covered.

 Alternately, if you’re happy to lie down and do nothing much, a week or more is ideal.
-Take a day tour covering the major attractions, go for a snorkelling cruise amongst the rich marine life and catch fresh fish, visit the local night market and taste exotic food, or simply just lie down and laze around Long Beach all day.
+Take a day tour covering the major attractions, go for a snorkeling cruise amongst the rich marine life and catch fresh fish, visit the local night market and taste exotic food, or simply just lie down and laze around Long Beach all day.

 How to travel around Phu Quoc island